Sidmouth Lifeboat

-Sidmouth Lifeboat is a fully self-funded independent lifeboat charity in East Devon that provides lifeboat and lifeguard services, and is located at The Esplanade in Sidmouth, a town approximately 15 m east of Exeter, on the Jurassic Coast of Devon, England.
+Sidmouth Lifeboat is a fully self-funded independent lifeboat charity in East Devon that provides lifeboat and lifeguard services, and is located at The Esplanade in Sidmouth, a town approximately 15 mi east of Exeter, on the Jurassic Coast of Devon, England.

 A lifeboat station was established at Sidmouth in 1869 by the Royal National Lifeboat Institution (RNLI), operating until its closure in 1912.